Mladen Kujundžić

-Mladen Kujundžić (born August 3, 1989) is a retired Croatian kickboxer and mixed martial artist fighting out of Opatija, Croatia.
+Mladen Kujundžić (born August 3, 1989) is a Croatian retired kickboxer and mixed martial artist fighting out of Opatija, Croatia.

 In April 2017, he was ranked the #10 light-heavyweight in the world by LiverKick.com.
 In June and July 2016, he was ranked the #9 heavyweight in the world by Combat Press.

 Kickboxing career

 Early career

 Kujundžić had his first professional fight against Denis Marjanović, on September 25, 2010.
 He won the fight by unanimous decision.
 The two of them fought a rematch two months later, with Marjanović winning a unanimous decision.
 During the Bilić Erić Security Fight Night 5 event, Kujundžić fought Ivica Ivić.
 He won the fight by a second-round knockout, stopping Ivić with a low kick.
 He would go on to win his next three fights against Tom Van Duivenvoorde, Ivica Soldo and Jasmin Bečirović, before taking part in the Fight Code: Rhinos Series tournament.
 Kujundžić beat Anatoloy Nosyrev by TKO in the first fight, but lost to Freddy Kemayo in the quarterfinals.

 After this tournament loss, Kujundžić was scheduled to fight Rok Štrucl at WFC 15.
 The fight went into an extra round, after which Štrucl won by decision.
 Bouncing back from the first losing streak of his career, Kujundžić won his next three fights.
 He won his first fight against Marin Došen by decision, and beat Srđan Seleš and Nermin Terzić by TKO.
 At the 8.
 Kickboxing Memorijal David Šain event, Kujundžić was scheduled to fight Igor Mihaljević.
 Igor Mihaljević won the fight by unanimous decision.